 The Ekrin Bantam flat attachment has a silicone cover that you can remove for a more intense massage experience.

-This one’s also commonly included with most guns, and for good reason.
+This fork head massage gun is also commonly included with most devices, and for a good reason.

 Purpose